haddocking/haddocking.github.io/education/biomolecular-simulations-2018/HADDOCK_tutorial/index.md

 <a class="prompt prompt-question">This is a question prompt: try answering it!</a>
 <a class="prompt prompt-info">This is an instruction prompt: follow it!</a>
+<a class="prompt prompt-pymol">This is a PyMol prompt: write this in the PyMol command line prompt!</a>

 ## Setup
-Before you get started, we invite you all to create an account on our [HADDOCK web server](http://milou.science.uu.nl/services/HADDOCK2.2/haddock.php).
-Please fill in the [registration form](http://milou.science.uu.nl/services/HADDOCK2.2/signup.html).
-The usage of the web server is **only free for non-profit work**.
+Before you get started, we invite you all to create an account for our web-services using our [registration portal](https://nestor.science.uu.nl/auth/register/).
+Alternatively, you can make use of the special workshop credentials provided to you during the tutorial.
+Remember that the usage of our web services is **only free for non-profit work**!

 In order to run this tutorial, you will need to have a molecular viewer installed.
-We advise you to us [PyMOL](https://pymol.org/) and the visualization commands provided during the hands-on will be given for PyMOL.
+We advise you to use [PyMOL](https://pymol.org/) and the visualization commands given during the hands-on will be specific to this software.
-Schrödinger offers [Educational-use-only PyMOL](https://pymol.org/edu/?q=educational/) builds available at no cost for courses.
+Schrödinger offers [Educational-use-only PyMOL](https://pymol.org/edu/?q=educational/) builds freely available for courses.

-> If you have questions, feedbacks or recommendations, either during the course of after, please post them on the dedicated topic we created on our [interest group forum](http://ask.bioexcel.eu/c/IG-IM)
+> If you have questions, feedbacks or recommendations, either during the course of after, please post them on the dedicated topic we created on our [interest group forum](http://ask.bioexcel.eu/t/bioexcel-summer-school-2018-modelling-of-a-covalent-inhibitor-using-haddock-and-cpmd/)

 ## Select the "best" cathepsin templates for the docking